 With the region’s popularity, touristy crowds can still be found in the Old Towns and cities.
 But from up here, we have Croatia all to ourselves.

-Best Way to Explore Croatia
+Best Croatia Cruise

 We make our way towards Split, our favorite city on Croatia’s gorgeous Adriatic coastline.
 We pass Mosor Mountain and point out each seaside town off in the distance.
 Harry looks at me with a glimmer in his eyes and asks, “Can you think of a more perfect way to travel?”

 It’s a “pinch me, is this real?” travel moment!
 We’re enjoying a warm, rooftop jacuzzi aboard the luxurious Adriatic Queen as we cruise to our next port.
 This is our first experience with small ship cruising.
 We’re going to tell you from personal experience that traveling by sea on a small ship cruise is the best way to explore Croatia, see the list of small ship cruises here.

 Croatia is one of Europe’s trendiest holiday hotspots.
 In recent years, it’s become a celebrity vacation destination, especially out on the islands where it’s quieter and more serene.
 The turquoise-colored sea, movie-set-worthy old towns, and affordable prices have placed Croatia at the top of many travelers’ must-see lists.